Monday, May 23, 2016

 The story below was written by Sherab Zangmo, one of the students from class six.
 I reproduced her story here as she asked me to publish it on the blog.

 Once upon a time, there lived a woman named Passang.
 She lived on a mountainside in a small hut made of bamboo.
-She lived in a fresh surroundings and she depended only upon the forest.
+Her surroundings were fresh and green, and she depended only on the forest.
 Berries and forest products were her food.
-She was lonely and no one wanted to see her.
+She was lonely, and no one wanted to see her.

-Passang was sent away from her village for a crime she didn’t commit.
-Everyone in the village considered her evil and believed that she cursed her village.
-When a small problem came in the village, they used to blame her.
+Passang had been sent away from her village for a crime she didn’t commit.
+Everyone in the village considered her evil and believed that she had cursed them.
+Whenever a small problem arose in the village, they blamed her.
 They hated her and made her feel low and bad.
 But she never said anything back to them.
-She was too kind to say anything to them.
+She was too kind to argue.

-One day, an unknown disease started to spread in the village.
-Everyone got infected with it and no one knew its solution.
-As always, people went and blamed Passang.
-She wanted to tell them that it was not her fault but they never let her answer her.
+One day, an unknown disease began to spread in the village.
+Everyone got infected, and no one knew the cure.
+As always, the villagers blamed Passang.
+She wanted to tell them it was not her fault, but they never let her speak.
 Passang was then banished from the village.

-Passang had the ability to understand different diseases and make its cures.
-The ability of Passang was known by only one person.
-But she was too afraid to tell about it as she thought she would be blamed like Passang.
-As the disease never stopped spreading, Passang’s friend finally spoke up.
-She told that Passang only knew the cure to the disease and that she was an expert in it.
+Passang had a special ability: she understood different diseases and could make their cures.
+Only one person knew about this gift—her friend.
+But the friend was too afraid to speak up, thinking she would be blamed just like Passang.
+As the disease kept spreading, Passang’s friend finally gathered her courage and told the villagers the truth.
+She explained that only Passang knew the cure and that she was an expert.

-Finally, the villagers desperately seek help from Passang and Passang first examined the disease and knew the problem.
-She went to the forest and collected a unique flower that contains a cure, extracted and provided it to the people.
-The sick people got better and they apologized for their mistreatment.
-She was able to return to her village at last.
+Desperate, the villagers went to seek help from Passang.
+She first examined the disease and understood the problem.
+Then she went into the forest, collected a unique flower that held the cure, extracted its essence, and gave it to the people.
+The sick villagers recovered, and they apologized for their terrible mistreatment of her.
+At last, Passang was able to return to her village.

 Sherab Zangmo